Amazon Fire TV Stick 4K: Voice and streaming extras for less

 By that logic, if your TV supports Dolby Vision HDR, you should get a Dolby Vision streamer, right?
 Alas, as with most things that have to do with HDR on TVs, it's more complex than that.

 The Amazon Fire TV Stick 4K is the cheapest streamer that supports Dolby Vision, one of a handful of HDR formats.
-In fact it's the only one, aside from the Apple TV 4K ($179 at Walmart), which costs more than three times as much.
+In fact it's the only one, aside from the Apple TV 4K (£199 at Apple), which costs more than three times as much.
 But that doesn't mean everybody with a Dolby Vision-capable TV should go out and get a Fire TV Stick 4K.

 One reason is because on most TVs I've tested, Dolby Vision doesn't provide much, if any, image quality boost over "regular" HDR (also known as HDR10), which is available on plenty of competing streamers, including Roku.
 Another is that, beyond Netflix, there just isn't much to watch in Dolby Vision on the Fire TV 4K right now.
 Apple's iTunes store has a bigger selection of 4K HDR movies than Amazon, as does the Vudu store available on Roku.